BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 Pending: The setup will either be done manually from a SD card image

 .
-If using the image, follow the "Configuration" steps below to customise your ecosystem monitoring protocol and finish install.
+If using the image, clone the image to and SD card then skip ahead to the "RPI Configuration" steps below to customise your ecosystem monitoring protocol and finish install.
 If you'd like to set the Raspberry Pi up manually follow the manual setup below and *then* the Configuration procedure.

 ### Manual Setup

 If you would rather start using a stock Raspbian image, there's an extra couple of steps before you start the above process.
-The below steps assume you have downloaded and installed the [Raspbian Stretch Lite image](https://www.raspberrypi.org/downloads/raspbian/).
+The below steps assume you have downloaded and installed [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/).

 You will need the Pi to be connected to the internet for the below process.